Cnb

 3. Knowledge is power

 Build up your knowledge and information about the topic you are going to be speaking about.
-The more insight you have into the matter and the better you know your material, the more confident and comfortable you will be in speaking about it.
+The more insight you have into the matter and the better you know your material, the more confident and comfortable you will be.

 4. Know your audience